In App Purchase

 Note that if you are viewing Customer Records, only custom reports that are meaningful to customer data will be show in the Custom Reports menu option.

 If you find that you would prefer to use a custom report in place of a standard report, you can use the Preferences screen to specify that the system should use your version instead.
 This way you won’t have to pick the “Custom Report…” submenu each time and can just pick the standard report from the list.
 For instance, if you change the default invoice report, you can specify that your custom version should be utilized when ever you run the standard “Invoice Report”.

 Please Note –

 The custom reporting module can be quite powerful but also a little daunting at first.
-The best way for you to get to understand all of the features is to dig in an play with it.
-Don't worry about breaking anything as you can always delete your version of the report and start over.
+The best way for you to get to understand all of the features is to dig in and play with it.
+Don’t worry about breaking anything as you can always delete your version of the report and start over.
 You should also play around using standard reports as templates and see how these standard reports were created.
-You'll get the hang of it.
+You’ll get the hang of it.